bruce/node-temp/README.md

 system temporary directory, changing the file to an appropriate mode, and supports automatic removal.

-Roughly similar in API to the `fs` module.
+`temp` has a similar API to the `fs` module.

 Synopsis
 --------

+You can create temporary files with `open` and `openSync`, temporary directories with `mkdir` and `mkdirSync`, or you can get a unique name in the system temporary directory with `path`.

-Note: Working copies of the following examples can be found under the `examples/` directory.
+Working copies of the following examples can be found under the `examples` directory.

 ### Temporary Files

-Temporary files can be created with `open` and `openSync`, passing them an optional prefix, suffix, or both (see below for details on affixes).
-Instead of a simple file descriptor being passed to the callback (or returned) an object with `path` and `fd` keys is used:
+To create a temporary file use `open` or `openSync`, passing them an optional prefix, suffix, or both (see below for details on affixes).
+The object passed to the callback (or returned) has `path` and `fd` keys:

     { path: "/path/to/file",
     , fd: theFileDescriptor